Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Milan: 1 hour 30 minutes to 1 hour 45 minutes | 📍 Google Maps | Website

-Parma is a quiet Italian town known for producing Parmigiano Reggiano cheese and Parma Prosciutto.
-So, it’s safe to say that foodies should not sleep on this particular day trip from Milan.
+Parma is a quiet Italian town best known for producing Parmigiano Reggiano cheese and Parma Prosciutto.
+With that knowledge in mind, it’s safe to say that foodies should not sleep on this particular day trip from Milan.

 Between meals, Parma is a university town that features plenty of artistic attractions.
-The town is home to the striking Parma Cathedral, the architecture of which dates back to the 1100s, while the Teatro Regio is an opera house perfect for catching a classical music concert.
+The town is home to the striking Parma Cathedral and architecture that dates back to the 1100s.
+The Teatro Regio is an opera house perfect for catching a classical music concert, too.

-For fine art, visitors shouldn’t miss The Galleria Nazionale.
-The museum features works produced between the 12th and 18th centuries by famed Italian artists such as Beato Angelico, Canaletto, Ludovico Carracci, and Leonardo da Vinci, among many others.
+For fine art, don’t miss Galleria Nazionale.
+This museum features works produced between the 12th and 18th centuries by famed Italian artists such as Beato Angelico, Canaletto, Ludovico Carracci, Leonardo da Vinci, and many others.

 Bologna